iudexai/iudex-node-module/README.md

   env: 'prod', // dev, local, etc
   publicWriteOnlyIudexApiKey: 'YOUR_PUBLIC_WRITE_ONLY_KEY', // only ever commit your WRITE ONLY key });
 // ^ run above your other imports
 ```

 ### Pino
-It is required that you call `instrument` before instantiating the pino `logger`.
-Add Iudex params which will add `iudex` as an output destination for pino.
+Call `instrument` before instantiating the pino `logger`.
+Create your logger using `iudexPino.args` which will add IUDEX as an output destination for pino.
 ```typescript
 import { iudexPino } from 'iudex';
 import pino from 'pino';